 Your hairline is the front of your hair above your forehead.
 A receding hairline is when you start to go bald along your hairline.
-As you lose hair it looks as if your hairline is moving backwards.
+As you lose hair it looks as if your hairline is moving backward.
 Hence the name receding.

 What causes a receding hairline?

-A whole range of things can cause hair loss – from a poor diet to stress, illness or medication.
+A whole range of things can cause hair loss – from a poor diet to stress, illness, or medication.
 But these tend to cause hair loss all over your head.
 A receding hairline is most often a sign you have male pattern baldness (MPB).

 MPB is a type of hair loss that’s caused by the hair follicles in your scalp (the holes that hairs grow out of) reacting to hormones in your blood.
 The hormone most to blame is called dihydrotestosterone (DHT).
 It’s no real surprise that it’s made from testosterone.

 As you age DHT can cause the hair follicles in your scalp to shrink over time and eventually close up altogether.
 As your follicles shrink the hairs they produce become shorter and finer until no hair is produced at all.
 This is why your hair thins before you lose it.
-For most men DHT affects the follicles along your hairline and your crown first, which is why hair loss often starts in those areas.
+For most men, DHT affects the follicles along your hairline and your crown first, which is why hair loss often starts in those areas.

 How fast does a hairline recede?

 Hairlines recede at different speeds for different men.
 Sometimes once the receding begins it happens quickly.
-For some men the receding is slow while for other men it stops and starts.
+For some men, the receding is slow while for other men it stops and starts.
 On average it takes between 15-25 years for a receding hairline to turn into baldness.